muhamed42/Assignment-QS3/Invoices-Testcases.md

 ### Expected Result
 - The response returns an error message.
 ### Actual Result
 - The response with a invoice details is appeared,Despite of that id & invoice details is not includes the list of all invoices.
-(Failed)

-# TC-13
+# 🔴TC-13
 ##  Verify that the software can Calculate Total Profit & Total Amount, while create a new invoice with all valid details.
 ### Steps
 - POST /invoices endpoint.